belivan/project_third_eye/README.md

 ## Installation
 ### Prerequisites
-Python 3.x \\
+Python 3.x
-OpenCV (cv2) \\
+OpenCV (cv2)
-NumPy \\
+NumPy
-[Any other dependencies that your project requires]
+PyRealSense2
+TensorFlow
+TensorFlowHub
 ### Steps
 - Clone the repository or download the source code.
 - Install the required Python packages
 - Place the required data files (.bag and .mp4 files) in the specified directory.
 ## Usage
 - Setting Up Data Files: Before running the script, ensure that the data files (.bag and .mp4 files) are placed in the correct directory.
-Modify the color_file, depth_file, and phone_file variables in the script to point to the correct file paths.
+In the main.py modify the color_file, depth_file, and phone_file variables in the script to point to the correct file paths.
 - Running the Script: Execute the script in a Python environment.
 The script will process the provided data files and generate output based on the pose estimation and image processing algorithms.
 - Output: The script outputs a video file combining the processed data from both the depth sensor and the phone camera.

 ## Custom Modules